 Student complaint and grievance processes are managed and tracked using Maxient software.
-Complaints or grievances submitted in the system are routed t to the appropriate Pierce College personnel for action.
-The system tracks steps taken to address the compliant or grievance.
-Additionally Maxient tracks number of complaints, frequency of complaints, and type of complaints.
+Complaints and grievances submitted in the system are routed to the appropriate Pierce College personnel for action.
+The system tracks steps taken to address complaints and grievances.
+Additionally, Maxient tracks the number of complaints, frequency of complaints, and type of complaints.